availproject/avail-light/README.md

 - Immediately after starting a fresh light client, block sync is executed from a starting block set with the `sync_start_block` config parameter.
 The sync process is using both the DHT and RPC for that purpose.
 - In order to spin up a fat client, config needs to contain the `block_matrix_partition` parameter set to a fraction of matrix.
 It is recommended to set the `disable_proof_verification` to true, because of the resource costs of proof verification.
 - `sync_start_block` needs to be set correspondingly to the blocks cached on the connected node (if downloading data via RPC).
 - When an LC is freshly connected to a network, block finality is synced from the first block.
-Block finality check can be disabled with the `sync_finality_enable` flag
+If the LC is connected to a non-archive node on a long running network, initial validator sets won't be available and the finality checks will fail.
+In that case we recommend disabling the `sync_finality_enable` flag
 - When switching between the networks (i.e. Biryani and local devnet), LC state in the `avail_path` directory has to be cleared
 - OpenTelemetry push metrics are used for light client observability
 - In order to use network analyzer, the light client has to be compiled with `--features 'network-analysis'` flag; when running the LC with network analyzer, sufficient capabilities have to be given to the client in order for it to have the permissions needed to listen on socket: `sudo setcap cap_net_raw,cap_net_admin=eip /path/to/light/client/binary`